-Prior to Brexit, EU banks will be required to report use of DWF, ILTR, CTRF and OSF under MiFIR.
+Prior to Brexit, EU banks will be were required to report use of DWF, ILTR, CTRF and OSF under MiFIR.

-Post Brexit, UK banks will be required to report use of DWF, ILTR, CTRF and OSF under the UK equivalent of MiFIR but EU banks will have to report these transactions under SFTR.
+Post Brexit, UK banks will be have been required to report use of DWF, ILTR, CTRF and OSF under the UK equivalent of MiFIR but EU banks will have had to report these transactions under EU_SFTR.

-Given the facilities are all based on title transfer and appear to be net collateralized as a portfolio against a single pool of collateral (no earmarking of particular securities against individual transactions), the following fields need to be included in reports:
+Given the facilities are all based on title transfer and appear to be net collateralized as a portfolio against a single pool of collateral (no earmarking of particular securities against individual transactions), the following fields need field needs to be included in EU SFTR reports:

-Table 2, field 73, Collateralization of Net Exposure = TRUE
+• Table 2, field 73, Collateralization of Net Exposure = TRUE

-Use of DWF should be reported as a securities loan against non-cash collateral, both legs involving title transfer (Table 2, field 4, Type of SFT = SLEB and Table 2, field 75, Type of Collateral Component = SECU).
+Use of DWF should be reported under EU SFTR as a securities loan against non-cash collateral, both legs involving title transfer (Table 2, field 4, Type of SFT = SLEB and Table 2, field 75, Type of Collateral Component = SECU).

-Given the possibility of manufactured payments, use of ILTR should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).
+Given the possibility of manufactured payments, use of ILTR should be reported under EU SFTR as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).

-Given the possibility of manufactured payments, use of CTRF should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).
+Given the possibility of manufactured payments, use of CTRF under EU SFTR should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).

 All transactions under the SMF are governed by the Terms and Conditions for Participation in the Bank of England's Operations under the Sterling Monetary Framework (18 March 2019).
-It is recommended this is reported as:
+It is recommended this is reported under EU SFTR as: